nichnarmada/chatgenius/documentation/system-architecture.md

 #### **Pages**

-1. `/` - Landing page with login/signup handled by Clerk.
+1. `/` - Landing page with login/signup handled by Supabase auth.
 2. `/workspaces` - Dashboard displaying workspaces the user is part of.
 3. `/workspaces/:workspaceId` - Workspace home showing available channels and DMs.
 4. `/workspaces/:workspaceId/channels/:channelId` - Channel view with real-time messages and file uploads.